-Depending on the trade show, there may or may not be access to an internet connection.
+Depending on the trade show, there may or may not be an available internet connection.
 Continue below to learn how to set up your business’s network in each of these scenarios.

 Locations with WiFi

 - Set up a WiFi range extender to connect to the trade show's WiFi.

-- Connect your iPad to the extender’s WiFi network.
+- Connect a register to the extender’s WiFi network.

 Locations with No WiFi

 No WiFi, no problem.
 Connect to a cellular hotspot and use a Bluetooth receipt printer or run ShopKeep offline without credit card processing.

-Before purchasing a hotspot, visit the Best Practices for Network Setup guide for connection speed and coverage recommendations.
+Before purchasing a hotspot, visit our Best Practices guide for speed and coverage recommendations.

 - Set up your hotspot according to the manufacturer's instructions.

-- Connect your iPad to the hotspot's WiFi network.
+- Connect a register to the hotspot's WiFi network.

-Different businesses have different needs, so here’s a look at some common hardware configuration setups.
+Different businesses have different needs, but here’s a look at some common hardware configuration setups.